otrv4/otrv4/otrv4.md

 The exception here is the DH Commit Message where the recipient instance tag may be 0, which indicates that no particular instance is specified.

+#### Receiving OTRv3 Specific Messages

+If an OTRv3 D-H commit message arrives and you support OTRv3, you may start OTRv3.
+All other OTRv3 specific messages are ignored.

 #### User requests to start an OTR conversation